aveiga/infra-kubernetes-cluster/README.md

 ## To Do

-- Gitlab
-  - use storageClass provided by Rook
+- Deploy the Trivy Operator by default
-  - understand how to use the domains
 - ArgoCD
   - deploy minIO using an Application CRD
 - Rook